BretStateham/FlySimExpress/Labs/flysimexpress-00.md

 ## Labs

-There are a few labs you need to go through to complete the workshop.
+There are a few exercises you need to go through to complete the workshop.
 They are:

 - **[PRESENTER ONLY - Configure Shared Resources and ATC App](./flysimexpress-presenter.md)**